anoobhov/ScriptDesk/README.md

 - Enable sharing blogs via social media.
 - Add user authentication
 - Implement a database to store blogs, drafts, notes, and user details.
+- Push original blogs more on feed (by adding a plagarism and AI detection in backend)